Artistic Director, GFA International Youth Competition: Risa Carlson received

 Education Director: Matthew Denman is the Director of the Celedonio Romero Guitar Institute and Assistant Professor of Music for Southern Nazarene University.
 Pepe Romero has said, "What José Antonio Abreu is to El Sistema, Matt Denman is to the Celedonio Romero Guitar Institute."
 Matthew is also faculty for Classen School of Advanced Studies where he teaches music theory, international baccalaureate music, and the national award winning guitar program.
 Awards include the Images of Excellence Award (2012, 2010, 2009), and Teacher of the Year (2010-2011 Classen SAS).
 Matthew has been a guest lecturer, clinician, and performer throughout the United States.
 Matthew is a student of Pepe Romero.

-Soundboard Art Editor & GFA Advertising Manager: Kim Horlick Kanoy received her Bachelor’s degree in Art History from Salem College, Winston-Salem, NC, and holds an Associates Degree in Commercial Art and Advertising Design.
-Her role as owner and creative director of Kanoy Design (www.kanoydesign.com) has encompassed many areas in the field of graphic arts – design, production, sales, writing, and publishing – including the design and production of GFA collateral materials and the GFA Convention Programs from 2005 to present.
+Publications Art Director & GFA Advertising Manager: Kim Kanoy received her bachelor’s degree, graduating cum laude, in Art History from Salem College (Winston-Salem, N.C.) and holds an Associates Degree in Commercial Art and Advertising Design.
+Her role as owner and creative director of Kanoy Design has encompassed many areas in the field of graphic arts–design, production, sales, writing, editing, and publishing.
+She designs and produces GFA’s collateral materials and has designed the GFA Convention Programs since 2005.
+Kim became the Art Director of Soundboard in 2013.
 Her connection to the classical guitar world came about through her love of music and the years of attending youth competitions with her son, William.
-Kim joined the GFA staff as Advertising Manager in 2005.
+She joined the GFA staff as Advertising Manager in 2005.
 Executive Director: Galen Wixson

 holds Bachelor's and Master's degrees in cello performance from Wichita